Customized Text Classification for Excel

 If we check the two misclassified reviews of this last evaluation, we see that there are no references unambiguous enough to let us guess the type of restaurant they are.
 In these cases, the fact that the model is not able to determine the type of restaurant (nor us, for that matter) is quite reasonable.

-You can download the spreadsheet with the results, and the analyses and evaluations we have just described here.
 As you can see, defining your own model is quite easy, specially with the help of our Excel add-in to make the training and optimizing process more agile.

 If you have any questions, we’ll be happy to answer them at email@example.com.